Shoulder Conditions

 The suitability of non-operative care depends on age, activity level, injury pattern, and recurrence risk.

-MDI may require a lengthy and specialised physiotherapy program.
+Patients with multi-directional instability may require a lengthy and specialised physiotherapy program.
 Surgery to tighten the ligaments is possible but not often required

 Surgical stabilisation may be considered when instability is recurrent, functionally limiting, or associated with structural injury such as a labral tear.